 The Milky Way under a Dark Sky.
 Canon EOS Ra + Sigma 24mm F/1.4.

-To create the image above, I capture multiple 90-second exposures on a portable star tracker (Sky-Watcher Star Adventurer).
+To create the image above, I captured multiple 90-second exposures on a portable star tracker (Sky-Watcher Star Adventurer).
 My wife and I rented an Airbnb at a dark sky location (Bortle Scale Class 3), to enjoy an unspoiled night sky.

 24mm is an ideal focal length for astrophotography applications, particularly nightscape photography.
 When paired with a full-frame astrophotography camera, the results are simply stunning.